 The proposed project is not expected to create, emit, use, transport, dispose of, or release hazardous materials that could cause significant health hazards.
 No schools, airports, or hazardous material sites exist within or adjacent to the project area.
 The project will not interfere with emergency response plans or cause a significant risk involving wild land fires.
-The APCD identified that the project is located within an area that potentially has Naturally Occurring Asbestos, however the Initial Site Assessment report did not indicate the presence of asbestos in the project area and, therefore will have a less than significant impact.
+The APCD identified that the project is located within an area that potentially has Naturally Occurring Asbestos, however the Initial Site Assessment report did not indicate the presence of asbestos in the project area.